 Refer to the "Introduction" to the ALLBASE/SQL Message Manual for a general description of error handling.
 For the coding of error handling routines in application programs, refer to the chapter "Using Data Integrity Features" in the ALLBASE/SQL Advanced Application Programming Guide and the "Runtime Status Checking and the SQLCA" chapter in the application programming guide for the language of your choice.
-For error handling in procedures, refer to the chapter "Constraints, Procedures, and Rules."
-For row level error checking, see the SET DML ATOMICITY statement, and for deferred constraint checking, see the SET CONSTRAINTS statement, both in the "SQL Statements" chapter.
+For error handling in procedures, refer to Chapter 4, "Constraints, Procedures, and Rules."
+For row level error checking, see the SET DML ATOMICITY statement, and for deferred constraint checking, see the SET CONSTRAINTS statement, both in Chapter 12, "SQL Statements S - Z."